Is your money safe? 8 secure ways to pay bills online

 2. Enable two-factor authentication (2FA).
 Adding an extra layer of security is never the wrong choice.

 3. Never make payments on public wifi.
-Use Norton Ultra VPN to protect your connection and make your payments in a safer online environment.
+Use Norton VPN to protect your connection and make your payments in a safer online environment.

 4. Update your software regularly.
 Make sure you got the latest security patches.